Tuesday, October 18, 2011

 October 12th, 10:50 pm:

-(warning, the following is a bit graphic. reader discretion is advised)
+(warning. reader discretion is advised)

 The worst, most painful and traumatic 15 minutes of my life happened immediately following Ava's birth.

 Apparently the placenta had prematurely aged and was coming in pieces (it's normally supposed to be fully intact, smooth and in one piece).
-Julia was even puzzled by it and her and the nurses couldn't figure out what was going on at first.
+My doctor was even puzzled by it and her and the nurses couldn't figure out what was going on at first.
 They seemed as worried as I was and that really scared me.
 Turns out, I had

 a badly calcified placenta.
 These are rare, in fact, the nurse told my mom that in the 5 years she's practiced at the hospital, she's only seen it twice.